-220 4.
-Environmental Consequences 4.7 Impacts on Mineral Resources 4.7.1 Impact Assessment Methodology To supplement the mineral resources impacts analysis conducted in PSPP PA/FEIS Section 4.7, Impacts on Mineral Resources, applicable geologic maps were consulted to determine whether the gen-tie line reroute and natural gas supply line and metering yard would traverse different geologic formations than those analyzed in the PSPP PA/FEIS.
+4.7 Impacts on Mineral Resources:

+4.7.1 Impact Assessment Methodology:

+To supplement the mineral resources impacts analysis conducted in PSPP PA/FEIS Section 4.7, the section on Impacts on Mineral Resources, applicable geologic maps were consulted to determine whether the gen-tie line reroute and natural gas supply line and metering yard would traverse different geologic formations than those analyzed in the PSPP PA/FEIS.
 The analysis of direct and indirect impacts associated with the Reconfigured Alternative 2 (Option 1 and Option 2) and No Action Alternative A can be found in PSPP PA/FEIS Section 4.7.2, Discussion of Direct and Indirect Impacts.

-4.7.2 Direct and Indirect Impacts of the PSEGS Construction of the PSEGS would require less grading than the PSPP, but otherwise would include construction processes similar to those analyzed in the PSPP PA/FEIS.
-As described in Section 3.8, Mineral Resources, the PSEGS footprint (including the gen-tie line reroute and natural gas line addition) is within the same geologic setting as was characterized in the PSPP PA/FEIS mineral resources discussion.
-Further, rerouting of the gen-tie line and the addition of the natural gas supply line and metering yard do not involve new ground disturbance at a level that could affect the significance of the PSEGS's mineral resources impacts determined in the PSPP PA/FEIS.
+4.7.2 Direct and Indirect Impacts of the Palen Solar Electric Generating System (PSEGS):

+Construction of the Palen Solar Electric Generating System (PSEGS) would require less grading than the Palen Solar Power Project (PSPP), but otherwise would include construction processes similar to those analyzed in the PSPP PA/FEIS.
+As described in Section 3.8, Mineral Resources, the Palen Solar Electric Generating System (PSEGS) footprint (including the gen-tie line reroute and natural gas line addition) is within the same geologic setting as was characterized in the PSPP PA/FEIS mineral resources discussion.
+Further, rerouting of the gen-tie line and the addition of the natural gas supply line and metering yard do not involve new ground disturbance at a level that could affect the significance of the Palen Solar Electric Generating System (PSEGS)'s mineral resources impacts determined in the PSPP PA/FEIS.
 Only limited exploration for oil and gas and geothermal resources has been performed in the area, and further exploration with directional drilling or other technologies could still occur from areas adjacent to the subject site.
 The area is underlain by extensive sand and gravel deposits; however, adequate supplies are available in adjacent areas.
-For these reasons, the PSEGS is expected to have a negligible and temporary effect on the availability of sand and gravel resources, and no significant impact on the availability of geothermal or other mineral or gas resources.
-4.7.3 Cumulative Impacts PSEGS Because the PSEGS would have a negligible and temporary effect on the availability of sand and gravel resources, and no significant impact on the availability of geothermal or other mineral or gas resources, no cumulative impacts would result for these resources.
-Reconfigured Alternative 2 The geologic units that would be disturbed by Reconfigured Alternative 2 are the same as those that would be disturbed by the PSEGS, and ground disturbance would occur in roughly comparable amounts.
-As with the PSEGS, Reconfigured Alternative 2 would have a negligible and temporary effect on the availability of sand and gravel resources, and no significant impact on the availability of geothermal or other mineral or gas resources, no cumulative impacts would result.
+For these reasons, the Palen Solar Electric Generating System (PSEGS) is expected to have a negligible and temporary effect on the availability of sand and gravel resources, and no significant impact on the availability of geothermal or other mineral or gas resources.
+4.7.3 Cumulative Impacts PSEGS Because the Palen Solar Electric Generating System would have a negligible and temporary effect on the availability of sand and gravel resources, and no significant impact on the availability of geothermal or other mineral or gas resources, no cumulative impacts would result for these resources.
+Reconfigured Alternative 2 The geologic units that would be disturbed by Reconfigured Alternative 2 are the same as those that would be disturbed by the Palen Solar Electric Generating System, and ground disturbance would occur in roughly comparable amounts.
+As with the Palen Solar Electric Generating System, Reconfigured Alternative 2 would have a negligible and temporary effect on the availability of sand and gravel resources, and no significant impact on the availability of geothermal or other mineral or gas resources, no cumulative impacts would result.
 Palen Solar Electric Generating System Draft SEIS 4.7-1 July 2013